replicate/setup-cog/README.md

 - `cog_version`: The version of Cog to install.
 Defaults to `v0.8.0-beta3` (a prerelease version with support for pushing GPU models from runners that don't have a GPU!)
 - `replicate_api_token`: Your Replicate API token.
 If set, the Action will automatically authenticate to Replicate using `cog login`.
 To use this feature, get a token from [replicate.com/account](https://replicate.com/account), then create a repository secret named `REPLICATE_API_TOKEN` in your GitHub repo's settings.

-### Runners

-This action works on GitHub's default runners, but **most models require more disk space and memory** than is available on the default runner.

-GitHub offers more powerful hosted runners that are easy to set up with just a few clicks, but you'll have to [Sign up for GitHub's Hosted Runners beta](https://github.com/features/github-hosted-runners/signup) before you can use them.
-Note that these runners are only available on paid Team or Enterprise plans, so you'll need to make sure your model repository is owned by a paid GitHub organization rather than an individual user account.

 ## Example: Manual Deployment